navidrome/website/content/en/docs/Developers/dev-environment.md

 give us a shout on the `#dev` channel
 {{% /pageinfo %}}

+### Docs Contributions
+If you're interested in contributing to this website, head over to [navidrome/website](https://github.com/navidrome/website) on GitHub!

 ### Getting started

 1. Install [GoLang 1.14](https://golang.org/doc/install).
 Make sure to add `$GOPATH/bin` to your `PATH`